rfbr/clip-on-yarn/README.md

-# CLIP training on Yarn
+# mCLIP training on Yarn

-Distributed training of CLIP on Yarn.
+Distributed training of mCLIP on Yarn.

 # Credis
 The Yarn deployment is handled by the [tf-yarn](https://github.com/criteo/tf-yarn) package.